stain/comp63301-handbook/content/querying/episodes/09-create.md

 But now the article `Early Onset of Laying and Bumblefoot Favor Keel Bone Fractures` from the table `articles` has no matching journal anymore.
 That's never supposed to happen:
-Our queries assume there will be a row `ISSNs` in the table 'journals' matching every row `ISSNs`in the table `articles`.
+Our queries assume there will be a row `ISSNs` in the table _journals_ matching every row `ISSNs`in the table `articles`, yet we did not include an equivalent `FOREIGN KEY` constraint above.

+> [!tip] Constraints can be constraining!
+> It may be an explicit database design decision to permit foreign keys without an equivalent constraint.
+> For instance, if importing articles to _articles_ table is done independent of looking up ISSNs, such a
+> constraint would not allow the article to be inserted before the ISSNs is detailed in the _journals_ table.
+> The current "open world" design, however, would permit an incomplete foreign key,
+> and a later query for recent articles without a matching _journal_ entry can be used to top-up the table from he ISSN registry.

 > [!note]- Challenge
-> > [!accent]
+> > [!accent] Inserting
 > > Write an SQL statement to add the journal "New Journal of Physics" (ISSNs \& ISSNs: 1367-2630; publisher: "Institute of Physics (IOP)") to the table `journals`.
-You need to add the publisher "IOP" to the table `publishers` as well.
+You need to add the publisher "IOP" to the table `publishers` first, to satisfy the `PublisherId` foreign key constraint from _journals_ to _publishers_.
 >
 > > [!INFO]- Solution
 > > ```sql